Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 Coleus Propagation

-Painted Nettle (Coleus blumei) is propagated in the growing season (late spring to early summer) from stem cuttings or from seeds.
+Painted Nettle (Coleus blumei) is propagated in the beginning of the growing season (spring to early summer) from stem cuttings or from seeds.

 The stem cuttings root easily and there is no need for a rooting hormone.